enstit/UNITS-AdvancedProgramming/README.md

 </summary>

-**Function overloading** is the practise of defining multiple functions with the same name, but with different input parameters (in nnumber and types).
+**Function overloading** is the practise of defining multiple functions with the same name, but with different input parameters (in number and/or types).

 </details>